isacarnekvist/atm/PROTOCOL.md

 "op-code" in the reply.
 An answer with the correct format will be sufficient.

-1. Action "op-code" (client) OR Answer accept/decline (server)
+- Byte 1:Action "op-code" (client) OR Answer accept/decline (server)
-2. For future use?
+- Byte 2: For future use?
-3. Bytes 3-10: 64 bit integer argument i.e. balance, withdrawal amount,
+- Byte 3-10: 64 bit integer argument i.e. balance, withdrawal amount,
   user card number, password...
+The reason for 64 bit is that is that I have a lot of CA$H!!!

 <!-- -->